Postnatal Depression is a very common mental illness that affects around one in six women within the first year of having a baby.

 It is believed that the likelihood of suffering from postnatal depression is much greater than if you were suffering depression or another mood disorder whilst pregnant, or at earlier stages in your life.
 A previous family history of depression or mental illness has also been linked to higher rates of postnatal depression.

-If you or your family has had a history of mental illness then you, your family and general practitioner will need to be more vigilant in looking for the signs and symptoms of postnatal depression after giving birth.
+If you or your family has had a history of mental illness then you, your family will need to be more vigilant in looking for the signs and symptoms of postnatal depression after giving birth.

 But these are just some of the common contributing factors.
 There are many other causes of postnatal depression.

 If there were any complications during labour or giving birth this can trigger postnatal depression.
 This can include:

 - Having a traumatic or extremely painful birthing experience

 - Your baby was born prematurely

 - You have experienced physical health complications due to the birth of your child

 - You baby is experiencing health problems

 After giving birth you experience a lot of changes, especially in hormone levels after your body is no longer pregnant and is now producing breast milk.
 Some triggers around adjusting to motherhood may be increased if: